Movatterモバイル変換

 TV movies

-In 1993, almost a decade after the series ended, Wagner and Powers reunited for a series ofHart to Hart TV movies.
-Eight 90-minute telemovies were made in total between 1993 and 1996.
-The first five aired on NBC; the final three were produced forCTV Television Network and The Family Channel in the US:
+In 1993, nine years after the series ended, Wagner and Powers reunited for a series ofHart to Hart TV movies.
+Eight 90-minute telemovies were made in total over the next four years; the first five for NBC, and the final three forCTV Television Network:

 • Hart to Hart Returns (November 5, 1993)